University of Mount Olive

-The University of Mount Olive (UMO or Mount Olive) is a private university in Mount Olive, North Carolina.
+The University of Mount Olive (UMO or Mount Olive) is a private university in Mount Olive, North Carolina, United States.
 Chartered in 1951, the university is sponsored by the Original Free Will Baptist Convention and accredited by the Southern Association of Colleges and Schools Commission on Colleges.
 A member of the NCAA Division II Conference Carolinas, its sports teams compete as the Mount Olive Trojans.

 History

 Early history and founding

 The university's roots and educational philosophy can be traced as early as 1897 when Free Will Baptists in Pitt County, North Carolina, citing a growing need for education in the community, led a discourse on education within the church.
 These efforts ultimately resulted in the founding of the Free Will Baptist Theological Seminary and its successor institution, Eureka College, both in Ayden, North Carolina, to educate ministers and provide a liberal arts education to the local constituency.

 After a catastrophic fire destroyed the administration building in 1931, Eureka College ceased operations, and the Free Will Baptist church's efforts to fulfill its educational vision were reinvested in the founding of what is today the University of Mount Olive.

 From its inception as a junior college, the University of Mount Olive has been sponsored by the Original Free Will Baptist Convention.
 The institution was chartered in 1951 and opened in 1952 at Cragmont Assembly, the Free Will Baptist summer retreat grounds near Black Mountain, North Carolina, under the direction of the Reverend Lloyd Vernon.
 The school was originally called Mount Allen Junior College, taking its name from the mountain near Cragmont.

 1953–1970

 In September 1953, the college moved to Mount Olive, North Carolina, nearer the center of denominational strength in the eastern region of the state.
-Under the leadership of the Reverend David W. Hansley, chairman of the board of directors, plans were made to develop a junior college offering programs in arts and sciences and in business.
+Under the leadership of the Reverend David W. Hansley, chairman of the board of directors, plans were made to develop a junior college offering programs in arts and sciences and business.
 The Reverend W. Burkette Raper was elected president in the summer of 1954, and in September the college began its first collegiate year with an enrollment of twenty-two students.

 In 1956, the name "Mount Allen Junior College" was changed to "Mount Olive Junior College".
 In that same year, plans were launched for an enlarged campus which today consists of 250 acres.
 In September 1970, the college's name was officially changed to Mount Olive College.